mosdef-hub/mbuild/docs/getting_started/quick_start/polymer_example.rst

 Polymer
 ========================

-Use two (2) different monomer units, A and B, to construct a polymer, capping it with the carboxylic acid and amine end group.
+Use two (2) different monomer units, A and B, to construct a polymer, capping it with a carboxylic acid and amine end group.

 Import the required mbuild packages.